-As a consultant, Magness has worked with a variety of businesses, executives, entrepeneurs, and athletes.
-He has also served as an advisor to numerous tech start ups.
+As a consultant, Magness has worked with a variety of businesses, executives, entrepreneurs, and athletes.
+He has also served as an advisor to numerous tech startups.

 Finally, as a runner, Magness ran a mile in 4:01 as a High School runner, which, at the time, ranked #6 all time for US prep athletes, and ranked him #1 in the US and #3 in the world as a High School athlete.
 He went on to compete at both Rice University and the University of Houston, reaching Academic All-American Status and qualifying for the NCAA National Championships.

 B.S.
 University of Houston 2008 (Exercises Science) Suma Cum Laude Graduate

 The New Yorker: What is Fatigue?

 NY Times: The Once and Future Way to Run

 Wired: What’s up with Running: Why does it hurt?